 Fulbright U.S. grantees must apply for a Temporary Stay Visa at the Portuguese Embassy in Washington, D.C., or at one of the Consulates in the United States, before travelling to Portugal.

-Number of Grants: Three to Six Grants, depending on availability of funds.
+Number of Grants: Up to Six Grants, depending on availability of funds.